menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Yale is generally considered to be a blue-collar town.
-37.72% of the Yale workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Yale is a blue-collar town, with 37.72% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Yale is a city of service providers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Yale who work in office and administrative support (9.47%), management occupations (7.41%), and healthcare suport services (7.00%).

 Setting & Lifestyle